promet/provus-old/README.md

 This is meant as a starter to clone and build off of.
 It is not meant to be an upstream.

+This is a project of [Promet Source](http://prometsource.com).
+"Provus" is Old English for foresight which is [Promethean](https://en.wikipedia.org/wiki/Prometheus) trait.

 ## Drag and Drop Landing Pages

 This project creates a starting point for re-usable blocks that can be used with Layout Builder for drag and drop page building.